benhar-dev/tchmi-exjs/docs/README.md

 >Extending what is possible with TcHmi

 !> **exjs** is not a Beckhoff product and must not be treated as such.

-!> **exjs** uses functionallity not typically exposed in TcHmi and as such may break upon the release of new versions.
+!> **exjs** uses functionality not typically exposed in TcHmi and as such may break upon the release of new versions.

 !> **exjs** is released under the MIT License.

 ## Opening Statement